tier4/CalibrationTools/sensor/tag_based_pnp_calibrator/README.md

 ## Purpose

-The package `tag_based_pnp_calibrator` allows extrinsic calibration among the camera and lidar sensors used in autonomous driving and robotics.
+The package `tag_based_pnp_calibrator` allows extrinsic calibration among camera and 3d lidar sensors used in autonomous driving and robotics.

 ## Inner-workings / Algorithms